-Inventories of raw materials, finished goods and work in progress are valued at the lower of cost, using the weighted-average cost method, or net realizable value and are released from inventory on the same basis.
+Inventories of raw materials, finished goods and work in progress are valued at the lower of cost, using the weightedaverage cost method, or net realizable value and are released from inventory on the same basis.
 Spare parts and other materials are valued at the lower of cost and replacement cost.
-Cost includes labor, materials and production overhead and is determined by using the weighted average cost method.
-Raw materials inventories include pulp logs, sawlogs and wood chips.
+Cost includes labor, materials and production overhead and is determined by using the weighted-average cost method.
+Raw materials inventories include pulp logs, sawlogs, wood chips and lumber.
 These inventories are located both at the mills and at various offsite locations.
-In accordance with industry practice, physical inventory counts utilize standardized techniques to estimate quantities of pulp logs, sawlogs and wood chip inventory volumes.
+In accordance with industry practice, physical inventory counts utilize standardized techniques to estimate quantities of such inventory volumes.
 These techniques historically have provided reasonable estimates of such inventories.